 If there is a shy artist or a clever craft-maker hiding inside of you, use your yard sale as an opportunity to share some of your homemade items with your community.
 Do you have a green thumb?
 Try filling old jars with pebbles and water and using them to sell plant cuttings of that philodendron in your kitchen, or sell some cut flowers from your garden.
 Invite your children to hand-paint a few clay pots and use them to sell herbs and other small plants.
 These personal touches will take your yard sale above and beyond.

 Dealing With the Aftermath

 Your tables are almost empty, your lemonade supply is drained, and the last car full of your old stuff is driving away.
 What to do with your leftover sale items?
 Arrange a charity donation pick-up at your home ahead of time.
-Some charities, like the Salvation Army, will arrange a pick-up time with you: simply call ahead and schedule the pick-up to move your unwanted, but still useful, items into needy hands.
+Some charities will arrange a pick-up time with you: simply call ahead and schedule the pick-up to move your unwanted, but still useful, items into needy hands.

 If you find that you enjoy throwing yard sales, consider organizing charity yard sales in your community.
 Join forces with your local place of worship, neighborhood association, or school to help people recycle their old stuff while also making money for a worthy cause.

 While you can easily donate many items that you don’t unload at your garage sale to your local Goodwill or homeless shelter, electronics may be trickier.
 If they’re unusable or close to it, they could end up in a landfill, where they’ll leach harmful chemicals into the environment.
 Even if you try to do the right thing and recycle them, some so-called “recyclers” may ship them to developing countries like China, where they’re dismantled by hand by workers who lack protective equipment, and they end up poisoning people and the environment abroad.